The Morphing Glass Objects of ‘Chinese Whispers’

 The chain of events began with an interpretation of a photograph made by British artist (and concept creator of the exhibition) Erin Dickson by Venetian glassblower Silvano Signoretto.
-His Italian description of the resulting vase was then google translated by the following glass blower, British artist James Devereux — who was then given the task of reproducing the vase based on nothing but the English Google description.
+His Italian description of the resulting vase was then google translated by the following glass blower, British artist James Devereux — who was then given bounce house with slide for sale the task of reproducing the vase based on nothing but the English Google description.
 This process is repeated by the rest of the chosen artists, as they create their glass works and describe how it was done, which is subsequently translated through Google Translate to the native language of the next artist.

 Through its use of open-source translation and it’s international selection of artists, “Chinese Whispers” reflects how people and cultures still influence one another — even if globalisation and thus standardisation seems to have encapsulated the modern world.
 With this methodology, we see what happens when people on different sides of manmade borders, each with their own perspective on reality, relate to one and the same thing.
 The interpretation – or misinterpretation – of the same message by individual artists, gradually leads to the original Italian vase being transformed until it is no longer recognisable.
 The transformation is in itself both worthwhile and entertaining.
 But the underlying point goes much further, as it attests to the fact that nothing is static — but forever changing.